-Health Savings Accounts (HSAs) have been around since 2003 and yet relatively few people have one, perhaps because of misperceptions or lack of awareness.
-Most participants praise HSAs because of the perks they provide, and here’s why:
+While Health Savings Accounts (HSAs) have been around for decades, relatively few people have one.
+Most participants praise HSAs because of the perks they provide -- here’s why.

 1. HSA contributions are pre-tax.

 Any money you (or your employer) contribute towards your HSA is pre- federal, state, and payroll (FICA) tax, creating a significant tax-savings venue.
 Contributions can be made at any time during the calendar year, up to the calendar year maximum for single or family coverage.

 2. There is no “use it or lose it” with an HSA.